Step 2-2: Outline 4 Ideas

 Expected Time: 30-60 minutes

-Now, conside let's several ideas before you decide what to write about.
+Now, let's consider some examples before you decide what to write about.

 Example #1